amethyst/amethyst/README.md

 ## Why amethyst?
 Why not some other engine?

+### Extreme Multithreading
-While other game engines are all really good (Unity, Unreal, JMonkeyEngine, Godot, LibGdx, ...), they all lack proper multithreading support.
+While other game engines are all really good (Unity, Unreal, JMonkeyEngine, Godot, LibGdx, ...), they all lack engine-level multithreading support.

 This allows game built with amethyst to use up to 99.9% of your processing power to make it run as smooth as possible.

 Using the [ecs] architecture, the code of games can be cleanly divided between data and behaviour, making it easy to understand what is going on, even if the game is running on a massive 64 threads processor.

+### Clean

 By design, the amethyst engine encourages you to write clean and reusable code for your behaviours and data structures, allowing engine users to easily share useful components, thus reducing development time and cost.

+### Community

 While we may not be feature-packed (yet!), we all strongly believe that the community-oriented side of amethyst will make it thrive forward!